Clastify logo

 Thermal energy can be transferred in three main ways: conduction, convection and thermal radiation.

-Conduction is thermal energy transfer through a material by particle interactions, with no bulk movement of the material.
+is thermal energy transfer through a material by particle interactions, with no bulk motion of the material.
 It matters especially in solids.

-Convection is thermal energy transfer when warmer or cooler regions of a fluid move in bulk because of density differences.
+is thermal energy transfer in which warmer or cooler parts of a fluid move in bulk because their densities differ.
 It happens in liquids and gases, not solids.

-Thermal radiation is thermal energy transfer by electromagnetic waves emitted by matter.
-It needs no material medium, so energy from the Sun can travel across the vacuum of space.
+is thermal energy transfer by electromagnetic waves emitted by matter.
+No material medium is needed, so energy from the Sun can travel across the vacuum of space.

-In real situations, these mechanisms often happen together.
+In practice, these mechanisms usually overlap.
 A saucepan on a hob conducts energy through its base, the water circulates by convection, and hot surfaces emit radiation.
-The useful physics is working out which mechanism dominates and how to reduce or increase it.
+The useful physics is working out which mechanism dominates, then deciding how to reduce or increase it.

 Microscopic picture of conduction

-In a solid where one end is hotter than the other, particles at the hot end have greater average kinetic energy.
-They vibrate harder, then pass energy to neighbouring particles through interparticle forces and collisions.
+In a solid with one end hotter than the other, particles at the hotter end have greater average kinetic energy.
+They vibrate more strongly, passing energy to neighbouring particles through interparticle forces and collisions.
 Energy spreads from the hotter region to the cooler region.

 Image

 Metals conduct heat especially well because they contain free electrons.
-These electrons gain energy in the hotter region and move through the metal, transferring energy to ions elsewhere in the lattice.
+These electrons gain energy in the hotter region, move through the metal, and transfer energy to ions elsewhere in the lattice.
 That helps explain why good electrical conductors are often good thermal conductors too, although the relationship is not universal.

-Liquids and gases can also conduct by molecular collisions, but conduction is usually less effective than in solids.
-The particles are less strongly linked and, in gases, farther apart.
+Liquids and gases can also conduct by molecular collisions, but usually less effectively than solids.
+Their particles are less strongly linked and, in gases, farther apart.
 In fluids, convection often becomes the more important mechanism.

 Thermal conductivity and temperature gradient

-Thermal conductivity tells us how easily a material conducts energy when conditions have reached steady state.
-A steady state is reached when the temperature at every point in the material stays constant with time, even while energy is still flowing through it.
+Thermal conductivity is a material property that tells us how easily energy conducts through a material in steady state.
+A steady state is a condition where the temperature at each point in the material stays constant with time, even while energy flows through it.

 For a flat slab or uniform rod, the rate of energy transfer by conduction is